 How to get started

 First, compile the executables as described below.
 Second, find Tutorials that are closest to what you would like to accomplish.
 Third, reproduce the expected result of those tutorials.
 Fourth, use the Text Interface documentation to better understand and modify the tutorial to accomplish your goals.
 When you Contact us with issues, include the text input file instead of the python script that generates that text file.

 How to install (i.e., compile the executables)

 [apt/yum/brew] install g++ cmake git python3 git clone https://github.com/usnistgov/feasst.git mkdir feasst/build cd feasst/build cmake .. make install -j4 # optional python packages for feasst tutorials pip install ../pyfeasst jupyter matplotlib pandas scipy

 The executables fst and rst should appear in /path/to/feasst/build/bin/.
 Text input files are run using fst < input.txt while simulations are restarted using rst checkpoint.txt.
 It is important to provide pip a path to the specific pyfeasst directory in feasst to ensure the versions match (e.g., do not leave out the “../” above).

 Please Contact us if you run into an issue not listed below.

-CMake and SWIG versions are usually too old.
+CMake version is usually too old.
 Try the command cmake3 instead of cmake.
-Otherwise, install SWIG 3.